jsinger67/parol/book/src/UsefulTips.md

 `parol` currently provides no special support for this phase except that it is able to detect left recursions in your grammar.

-I may provide support for parts of this problem in the future, for instance for direct left recursions somehow.
+I may provide support for parts of this problem in the future, for instance to remove direct left recursions somehow.